-Export Credit Insurance is just what it sounds like: an insurance policy that protects your business’ accounts receivable against both commercial and political risks that are beyond your control.
-It’s a policy that pays you even when your customers don’t.
-By guarding against a multitude of risks, Export Credit Insurance gives you the confidence you need to enter new markets, take on new customers, and expand sales to existing ones.
+Export credit insurance is an insurance policy that protects a business’ accounts receivable against commercial and political risks, providing payment even when customers don’t.
+By guarding against a multitude of risks, export credit insurance equips businesses with the confidence needed to enter new markets, take on new customers, and expand sales to existing ones.

-Businesses that insure their accounts receivable ensure that, should a foreign buyer not pay, they will be reimbursed 85 to 95% of their sales invoice amount.
-Additionally, with Export Credit Insurance, your business can confidently expand into new markets without fear of foreign buyer nonpayment.
-Meanwhile, with your accounts receivable insured, your business can leverage additional benefits of Export Credit Insurance, including possibly offering more flexible credit terms or accessing unrealized working capital from lenders.
-With working capital and insured foreign receivables, your business can access a more consistent cash flow, allowing you to focus on what matters most: producing quality goods and services and pursuing new sales.
+Meanwhile, with their accounts receivable insured, U.S. businesses can leverage additional benefits of export credit insurance, including the ability to offer more flexible open account credit terms or access unrealized working capital from lenders.
+With working capital and insured foreign receivables, businesses can access a more consistent cash flow, allowing them to focus on what matters most: producing quality products and pursuing new sales.